 Usually these tests are all done as an outpatient.

-Anti-thyroid drugs, carbimazole or propylthouracil, are used to treat the actual inflammation of the thyroid gland.
+Anti-thyroid drugs, carbimazole or propylthouracil, are used to treat the actual overactivity of the thyroid gland.
 Carbimazole is the first type of drug chosen and propylthouracil is usually used during pregnancy and breastfeeding.
 The duration of treatment is variable depending on the individual patient, ranging between 6 months to 24 months.

 Some centres use a treatment regime called ‘block and replacement’, which involves ‘blocking’ the action of the thyroid gland completely with carbimazole and then ‘replacing’ the required thyroxine level with thyroid tablets.
 Alternatively, a titration regime may be used, where enough of the drug is given to partly suppress the thyroid gland and keep the body’s natural thyroid hormone levels within a normal range.